home - website - blog - tutorials - bio - books - shop - contact me

 A Medieval Woman's Life

-In spite of the often harsh life in the medieval period which some women encountered, celebrations, whether religious or personal, were fairly frequent.
+In spite of the often harsh life which many women encountered, celebrations, whether religious or personal, were fairly frequent.
 Education and employment opportunities did exist for girls in many cases.
-Men were defined by their jobs and their rank in society while medieval women were defined by their marital status.
+Men were defined by their jobs and their rank in society while medieval women were defined by their relation to the men around them in their family.

 A girl was an infant until 7 years of age, a child until 14, a youth until 28 and then an adult.
 Generally, a girl stayed with her mother until 7 years of age unless she was an orphaned heiress, where she may have been removed from her mother and put into 'suitable' care, although in many cases, mothers were able to apply for guardianship of their own child.
 Such an appeal may or may not have been successful depending on the enormity of the child's holdings.